LEARN

 Global Warming Potential (GWP) with Carbon Uptake is a valuable LCA indicator used to understand carbon impacts of different products and processes.
 However, additional considerations should be applied if attempting to use this indicator as a decision-making tool across a variety of raw materials, especially as related to compost as an end-of-life scenario for plant-based raw materials.

 Why?
 Plant-based raw materials sequester CO2 from the atmosphere during their growth phase, typically resulting in a reduced raw material phase value when measured through the indicator of GWP with CO2 Uptake.
-Naturally, most of this carbon is then released back into the atmosphere and soil when it is composted, resulting in CO2 emissions during the end-of life phase.
+Naturally, most of this carbon is then released back into the atmosphere and soil when it is composted, resulting in biogenic CO2 emissions during the end-of life phase.

 What environmental impacts does GWP with CO2 Uptake not include?